devreplay/vscode-devreplay/README.md

 This extension contributes the following settings:

-* `devavatar.ruleFile`: Programming style rule File for this extension
+* `devreplay.ruleFile`: Programming style rule File for this extension

 ## Supported Language